 Print Name Date

 Signature of Ad Hoc Committee/Convener

-, ,

-Reason for Formation (e.g. UFC Chair ruling, motion by th e UFC, etc.)
+Reason for Formation (e.g. UFC Chair ruling, motion by the UFC, etc.)

-•

 Membership:

+charge of the committee.

 Charge of the Committee:

 Name of the Committee:

-(Note: the duration of the committee cannot exceed two year rs.
-Faculty Handbook §2.4.4)
+(Note: the duration of the committee cannot exceed two ye ars.
+Faculty Hanabook §2.4.4)

-Date of Creation:
+Date of Creation: (Note: the duration of the committee cannot exceed two years) pore Faculty Handbook \$2.4.4)